Tips for Managing Adult ADHD

 Due to the impulsivity and disorganization that often accompany ADHD, you may struggle with erratic sleep, an unhealthy diet, or the effects of too little exercise—all issues that can lead to extra stress, bad moods, and feeling out of control.
 The best way to stop this cycle is to take charge of your lifestyle habits and create healthy new routines.

-Eating well, getting plenty of sleep, and exercising regularly can help you stay calm, minimize mood swings, and fight any symptoms of anxiety and depression.
+Eating well, getting plenty of sleep, and exercising regularly can help you stay calm, minimize mood swings, and fight any co-occurring symptoms of anxiety or depression.
 Healthier habits can also reduce ADHD symptoms like inattention, hyperactivity, and distractibility, while regular routines can help your life feel more manageable.

 Working out is perhaps the most positive and efficient way to reduce hyperactivity and inattention from ADHD.
 Exercise can relieve stress, boost your mood, and calm your mind, helping work off the excess energy and aggression that can get in the way of relationships and feeling stable.